 - Methylene Chloride

-According to Ayurveda, is was traditional to slowly cook specific herbs into the plant-based oils to make them even more beneficial to the function of the skin.
-These herbs are impregnated into the oil, enhancing the benefits and lending specific properties to the oil depending on the herbs used.
+According to Ayurveda, it was traditional to slowly cook specific herbs into the plant-based oils to make them even more beneficial to the function of the skin.
+These herbs are infused into the oil, enhancing the benefits and lending specific properties to the oil depending on the herbs used.
 These active herbals are carried to the phospholipid layer of the skin by the oil.
 From here, the active herbals can cross the lipid barrier as they are smaller in size than the oil molecules themselves.

 At LifeSpa, we use six different oils for the face and body (some of these are appropriate for both, others are more appropriate for one or the other, as detailed in the description for each product):

 - Tri-doshic Massage Oil is cooked with herbs that support the health of all body and skin types.
 Best used for Ayurvedic self-massage (Abhyanga), either in or out of the shower.
 Learn how to perform Abhyanga here.

 - Lymphatic Massage Oil is cooked with special herbs that penetrate the lymph layers just below the skin and help the lymph circulate and flow freely.
 Best used for Ayurvedic self-massage (Abhyanga) either in or out of the shower.

 - 100% Virgin Organic Coconut Oil which is cold-pressed immediately after harvest delivers medium chain fatty acids directly to the skin.
 Uses include taking it as an internal supplement (2 teaspoons a day), washing or applying to moist skin on the face and/or all over the body.